-To begin an appeal of academic decisions, a student must complete a "Notice of Appeal" form available from the Registrar's Office or click below: Note: This form must be completed within 14 Days from when final grades are posted, an academic breach is issued or when a suspension or dismissal from studies is determined as identified in the academic calendar.
+Note: This form must be completed within 14 Days (14 Business Days for December Grades) from when final grades are posted, an academic breach is issued or when a suspension or dismissal from studies is determined as identified in the academic calendar.
 Upon receipt of a completed form, the Registrar's Office will notify the relevant department chair and dean and the appeal process will begin.
 Contact (registrar@cbu.ca) for questions related to an appeal application.